The Top 10 Safety Tips from stalking victims about how to stop a stalker:

 8. Change your schedule to make it harder to follow you.

-9. Circle your block a few times before going home to see if he’s following you or lurking about your house (if so, go straight to the police station).
+9. Circle your route a few times to see if he’s following you or lurking about your house (if so, go straight to the police station).

 10. Plan an escape route in case the stalker enters your home, or

 which streets to use if someone follows you (whether you’re on foot or

 driving).
 Have it clear in your mind before you need to escape so that

 high anxiety won’t cloud your judgment.

 One trick is to have a friend drop you off at a shopping mall entrance.
 You scoot in one door and out the other side of the mall where a second friend is waiting to whisk you away.
 That'll give you a brief time-out anyway.

 Stalking experts Gavin de Becker, Linden Gross, Dr. Doreen Orion, and Captain Robert Snow (their books are listed below) significantly influenced this stop a stalker page and recommend that you must:

 • Absolutely avoid any talking with a stalker.
 He needs psychotherapy, but not from his victim.
 You’ll only make things worse by trying to reason with an unreasonable mind.
 Telling him again and again that you don’t want to talk to him means that you’re talking to him again and again.
 Even your shrieking at him to leave you alone gives him the perverse satisfaction of connecting with you.